Difference Between Vegetarian & Plant-Based Diet

 Lose Weight Effortlessly

 Ever wonder why people recommend that you eat vegetables, fruits, and whole grains to lose weight although it’s been proved that they are more nutrient-dense than processed foods?
-Plant-based foods have a lower calorie to volume ratio.
+Plant-based foods have a lower calorie-to-volume ratio.
 Simply put, if you eat the same volume of food (say one pound) and compare how much space it takes up in your stomach, plants would take up significantly less room.
 This means you will fill up more quickly eating plant-based diets while consuming fewer calories.
+You can also consume energy gummy during workouts

 Lower Blood Pressure